18F/site-scanning/docs/INSTALL.md

 ### Code
 - Clone the repo with `git clone https://github.com/18F/site-scanning` or `git clone git@github.com:18F/site-scanning.git` over SSH.
-- `cd site-scanning to get into the repo dir.
+- `cd site-scanning` to get into the repo dir.

 ### Docker
 - [Install Docker](https://docs.docker.com/install/).
 - Run `docker --version` and `docker-compose --version` to ensure that both are installed.
 - To set up the environment with no data run `docker-compose up --build -d`
-- To set up the environment with data, see the (Run Tests)[#run-tests] section
+- To set up the environment with data, see the [Run Tests](#run-tests) section.
 - Troubleshooting: Docker for Mac's default memory requirements are not sufficient to run ElasticSearch.
 If you're having trouble getting the ElasticSearch container to start or if you're seeing Exit Code 137, open up the Docker Preferences and set the memory to at least 4 GB.

 ### Python